Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Vikings stats and trends

+- Minnesota has eight wins against the spread in 14 games this season.

-- The Vikings have been underdogs by 3 points or more four times this season and are 3-1 ATS in those contests.
+- The Vikings have an against the spread record of 3-1 in their four games when underdogs by 3.5 points or more this season.

-- Minnesota's games this year have eclipsed the over/under eight times in 14 opportunities (57.1%).
+- Minnesota's games this year have gone over the point total in 57.1% of its opportunities (eight times in 14 games with a set point total).

-- Minnesota is 7-3 against the spread and 5-5 overall in games when it puts up more than 21.6 points.
+- Minnesota is 7-3 against the spread and 5-5 overall when the team records more than 21.6 points.

 Home and road insights